What We Do

 To ensure the views of our stakeholders are properly taken into account we have a Harbour Advisory Committee, comprised of representatives of our key stakeholder groups, such as yacht clubs, local business leaders and representatives of both Town and County Councils.

 As a publicly accountable body, the Commission strives to ensure that it maintains proper standards of transparency, accountability, integrity and honesty, as befits the important role we perform.
 You can read more detail about this on our Governance pages.
-We have a clear policy, as set out in our latest Strategic Framework Document, to support and encourage the local economy.
+We have a clear policy, as set out in our latest Strategic Plan, to support and encourage the local economy.

 The Commissioners are always keen to listen to the views of our stakeholders about improvements or projects they would like to see us undertake for the benefit of our harbour users.
 We are happy to give consideration to those which fall within our remit.